-U.S Tax Help When You’re Expat In The U.K➥Non-American Spouse
+U.S. Tax Help When You’re An Expat In The U.K. ➥Non-American Spouse

 If you are a US person living overseas and married to a non-American, you may be wondering how this impacts your US tax filing requirements.

 Should I put my non-American spouse’s details on my US tax return?

 If your spouse is a non-US person and they do not hold a Green Card (making them a non-resident Alien), you do not need to put their details on your US tax return.
 All you need to include on there is your spouses name.
 No more than their name is disclosed to the IRS.